feideconnect/core-apis/README.md

 	pserve --reload development.ini

+## Requirements

+Requires Python 3.3 or newer.
+Debian Wheezy has 3.2, which is too old.

+## Running the tests

 To run unit tests:

 	py.test -v coreapis

-Requires Python 3.3 or newer.
-Debian Wheezy has 3.2, which is too old.